Dynamic Observation Policies in Observation Cost-Sensitive Reinforcement Learning: Introduction

 To facilitate fair comparison, we implement both agents as double DQN \cite{van2016deep} with prioritized experience replay \cite{schaul2015prioritized}.
 We evaluate the agents in terms of the accumulated extrinsic control reward and by the reduction in the number of observations and decision steps made on Atari Pong and OpenAI gym \cite{brockman2016openai}.
 The results show that the proposed method learns a better control policy, requires fewer measurements of the environment and decision steps.
 Moreover, DMSOA has less variance across independent training runs.

 The remainder of the paper is organized as follows.
 In the next section, Section \ref{sec:rw}, we outline the related work.
 Section \ref{sec:prob_setup} formalizes the AC-NOMDP problem and Section \ref{sec:dmsoa} presents the proposed algorithms.
 Section \ref{sec:exp_setup} provides the experimental setup.
 The results are shown in Section \ref{sec:results} and discussed in Section \ref{sec:disc}.
-The environmental impact of this work is described in Section \ref{sec:env_impact} and our concluding remarks are in Section \ref{sec:con}.
+Our concluding remarks are in Section \ref{sec:con}.